Student-centric advice and objective recommendations

 Dropping out mid-semester vs. between semesters

-So, when considering the question “Do you have to pay back Pell Grants if you drop out of college,” you’ll have to take into account one key distinction.
+So, when considering the question “Do you have to pay back Pell Grants if you drop out of college,” you’ll have to consider one key distinction.
 This is, are you dropping out of college mid-semester, or instead, choosing not to return for your upcoming semester?

 Dropping out between semesters